Escalion86/create-react-component/README.md

 `import {ComponentName} from './path/{componentName}';`

+### 0.4.1

+Added "addCSS = true" and "addConstructor = false" options in config file

+Some fixes

 ### 0.4.0

-Added option in explorer to create component in chosen directory or default directory Added support to config file .vscode/create-react-component.json
+Added option in explorer to create component in chosen directory or default directory

+Added support to config file .vscode/create-react-component.json

 ### 0.3.1

 Added check for correct component name

 All extension code in Latin now

 ### 0.3.0